JGN1/ewd-api-labs-2023/README.md

 For the react application I already had authentication in place using SUPABASE user authentication.
 For this assignment I set up a stage environment which uses the API Accounts endpoint for authentication.
 Specific details of how this was implemented are included in the [Integrating with React App](#integrating-with-react-app) section of this report.

-After making these changes, protected routes, such as opening an actors details page became unavailable unless logged in - essentially my API authentication took the place of the SUPABASE authentication for the React Movie App protected routes.
+After making these changes, protected routes, such as opening an actors details page were successfully protected - essentially my API authentication took the place of the SUPABASE authentication for the React Movie App protected routes.
 These protected routes are as follows...
 ~~~JavaScript
   <MoviesContextProvider>
     <Routes>